bipinupd/DLPTemplates/README.md

 For each field that require pseudonymization, create a Data encryption Key (DEK).
 Store the DEK in the secure place.
 DLP recommends to use KMS wrapped key for pseudonymization of data.
 The workflow diagram above creates a keyring if not present.
 Create a Key and generate the wrapped key.
 Finally, store the wrapped key in the secret manager.

+Cloud Build to create Keyring, key and to generate Key Encryption key and then finally store the KEK in Secret Manager is in `cloud-builds/cloudbuild_deploy_keys.yaml`.

 #### Deploy DLP Templates

 Read the KMSWrapped keys from the secret manager.
 Based on the data in secret manager, interpolate the JSON Template.